porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-designing/introduction.md

 Please be aware of the used library version (Sketch: Preferences → Libraries) and coordinate with your developer counterpart to be aligned on the version you're using.

 ### Porsche Next font
-In order to design Porsche web applications and to use the Porsche Design System libraries properly you have to download and install the [Porsche Next font](https://cdn.ui.porsche.com/porsche-design-system/font/v1/Porsche_Next_WebOTF_Lat-Gr-Cyr.zip).
+In order to design Porsche web applications and to use the Porsche Design System libraries properly, you have to download and install the [Porsche Next font](https://cdn.ui.porsche.com/porsche-design-system/font/v1/Porsche_Next_WebOTF_Lat-Gr-Cyr.zip).

 ## 5. Additional tools